Code-Institute-Submissions/DavidJPWard-chained_sportwear_MayResub/README.md

 Testing User Stories from User Experience (UX) Section

 First Time Visitor Goals

-    -to instantly know what the site is, how it works and how to easily get involved on the landing page i amd greeted with infomation about what i can do on the site with direct links underneath each paragraph to the page where i can learn more, with a "sign up" button also readily avialible
+    -to instantly know what the site is, how it works and how to easily get involved on the landing page i am greeted with infomation about what i can do on the site with direct links underneath each paragraph to the page where i can learn more, with a "sign up" button also readily avialible

     -to find out what can be done on the site, on what page and how to get there with no confusion the pages are clearly sign posted on the nav bar which is fixed so it is always visible. there are a limited number of pages so the user can easily learn and remember what content is on each page